mpschr/budget-envelopes/README.rst

         --first-month TEXT         Supply from which month the transctions and budgets should be calculated forwards.
 The format is '2023-05'
+        --last-month TEXT          Supply from which month the transctions and budgets should be calculated forwards.
+The format is '2025-01'.
+Default value is current Month (2025-01)
         -o, --output-file TEXT     Output file name for .json file -x, --extra-files          Stores multiple extra files along the envelope- stats.json: envelope-stats-history.json: Monthly